jackyzha0/quartz/content/Knowledge/Design/Design System.md

 ---

 ## Design System
-Aktualnie projektuję niemal wyłącznie w oparciu o tzw.
-Design Systemy, np. [[Tailwind UI]] czy [[Systemflow]].
-Dzięki temu łatwo tworzę przejrzysty [[Wiedza/🎨 Projektowanie/UI]], zachowując spójność, co wpływa pozytywnie na ogólny [[Knowledge/Design/UX]] aplikacji.
+Currently, I design almost exclusively based on so-called Design Systems, such as [[Tailwind UI]] or [[Systemflow]].
+This makes it easy for me to create a clear [[Knowledge/Design/UI]], maintaining consistency, which positively affects the overall [[Knowledge/Design/UX]] of the application.

-Jednocześnie praca w oparciu o deisgn system narzuca pewne ograniczenia, które warto świadomie przełamywać.
-Przy projektowaniu pomocne są modele mentalne [[Knowledge/Mental models/First Principles]], [[Knowledge/Mental models/Inversion]] czy [[Knowledge/Mental models/Occams Razor]] oraz tytuły takie jak [[Knowledge/Books/Refactoring UI]] czy z mniej technicznych [[Knowledge/Books/Think Like a Rocket Scientist]].
+At the same time, working on the basis of the deisgn system imposes certain limitations that are worth consciously overcoming.
+Mental models such as [[Knowledge/Mental models/First Principles]], [[Knowledge/Mental models/Inversion]] or [[Knowledge/Mental models/Occams Razor]] and titles such as [[Knowledge/Books/Refactoring UI]] or from the less technical [[Knowledge/Books/Think Like a Rocket Scientist]] are helpful for design.

-## Źródła wiedzy
+## Sources of knowledge
 - https://www.figmaster.co